leoreeves/projects/Clock/readme.md

-A clock which lets you switch between analog and digital.
+An in-browser clock which lets you switch between analog and digital.